Reiko

 Assoc Prof Peter Wills.

-Peter Wills is a Theoretical Biologist in the Department of Physics, University of Auckland.
+Theoretical Biologist in the Department of Physics, University of Auckland.

 Dr Wills’ most recent research has been concerned with the early stages of biological evolution, especially the origins of genetic coding and biological information processing.
 Some of his collaborative research work into prions - the infectious agents active in transmissible spongiform encephalopathies - has involved the contained laboratory use of microbial genetic engineering for gene amplification and functional protein analysis.